cognesy/instructor-php/docs/usage.md

 ```

 ## Custom OpenAI client

+> WARNING: This feature currently does not work with OS models with OpenAI API
+> due to how PHP OpenAI client handles responses with no choice index specified.

 You can provide your own OpenAI client to Instructor.
 This is useful when you want to initialize OpenAI client with custom values - e.g. to call other LLMs which support OpenAI API.